TxmMinh/txmminh/README.md

 > In my free time, I write code, develop software, read technology blogs, and research AI.

-## 🔭 I’m currently working on Software Engineer at Shinhan DS Vietnam
+## 🔭 I’m currently working as a Java Developer at Sparkminds

-> Received training on Shinhan Bank's Core Banking technology.

-> Utilize C/C++ programming language to develop the Back-end system and JavaScript to develop the Front-end application.

-> Analyze requirements from the team leader and build the Front-end application to communicate with users.
+> Responsible for the design, development, and management of Java-based applications

 ## Contact information